Sony A9 II Comparison Review

 How do I find the shutter count on my Sony A9 II?

 Sony embeds the number of shutter actuations in image metadata.
-You can check the number of shots that your A9 II has taken up to now by uploading a recent image to the online shutter count app.
+You can check the number of shots that your A9 II has taken up to now by uploading a recent image to the free online shutter count finder app.

 Is completely silent shooting possible with the Sony A9 II?